1. Help Center

 • Scope 3: Indirect greenhouse gas emissions that occur along the company’s value chain

-The current iteration (Ducky Reporting Beta) enables companies to effortlessly calculate their greenhouse gas emissions from available data in their IT systems, see up-to-date climate data in a dashboard and export reports in a spreadsheet format.
+The current iteration (Climate Reporting Beta) enables companies to effortlessly calculate their greenhouse gas emissions from available data in their accounting systems, see up-to-date climate data in a dashboard and export reports in a spreadsheet format.

 Inputs and calculations